Share on ThriftyFunThis page contains the following solutions. Have something to add? Please share your solution!

 By jules from Phoenix, AZ

 Well, Orange Glo works and smells great, but I don't know about laminate-mine are real wood.
 I think they make a cleaner, but it's pricey.
 You might add some essential oils to scent-maybe something from the dollar store-or even liquid potpourri.
-I use vinegar water to clean up after dogs, and I put a little sandalwood oil in it to keep the smell down.

 Don't use so much vinegar.
 It only takes about 1/2 cup to a bucket of water.
 Never use orange glow on laminate.